Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 <img src="images/IoTHubPrivateEndpoint.jpg" width="800"/><p>

-Note you cannot enumerate IoT Devices or use Device Explorer to see telemetry incoming to IoT Hub because public IP addresses are blocked.
+Note that you cannot enumerate IoT Devices or use Device Explorer to see telemetry incoming to IoT Hub because public IP addresses are blocked.

 In order to secure all access to the IoT Hub, it is best to route all messages from the IoT Hub to an independent Event Hub.